 Step 5: Mandatory General Orientation and Training Session

-On Wednesday, July 9 from 1-5:30 p.m., you will be required to attend a mandatory, general orientation and training session to prepare you for your time as a volunteer at Newark-Wayne Community Hospital / DeMay Living Center.
+Mandatory General Orientation and Training Session on the 2nd Wednesday of July from 1:00 p.m. - 5:30 p.m., you will be required to attend a mandatory, general orientation and training session to prepare you for your time as a volunteer at Newark-Wayne Community Hospital / DeMay Living Center.

 Step 6: Picture for ID Badge and Volunteer Uniform

 You will have your photo taken for your ID badge and will receive your volunteer uniform.